 Things to remember

-- You may have to enable Lightning runtime for flows if you want to get most out of the new Lightning Flow Designer.
-The reason behind is very simple – the new Lightning Flow Designer Screen element now contains several new components.
+- You may have to enable Lightning runtime for flows if you want to get the most out of the new Flow Builder.
+The reason behind this is very simple – the new Flow Builder Screen element now contains several new components.
 These are lightning components behind the scene and therefore, require Lightning runtime for flows to render at runtime.